 Grooming and Conditions

-Winter of 2022/2023 Hopes and Expectations: We hope to see Razor Hone Road (the trails starting at the Salmon Ridge Snopark parking lot) groomed twice a week this winter.
+Winter of 2023/2024 Hopes and Expectations: We hope to see Razor Hone Road (the trails starting at the Salmon Ridge Snopark parking lot) groomed twice a week this winter.
 Contract work has been done on the Cougar Loop and we are hoping to see regular grooming all the way to the bridge on both sides.
 If so, that’s going to make a great loop for relatively experienced skiers.
-White Salmon and Hannegan Pass Roads will only be groomed on an occasional basis.
+We are hoping that White Salmon and Hannegan Pass Roads will be groomed relatively frequently.
 Anderson Creek Road is washed out at milepost 0.9; we should have grooming done to the washout.
 We’ll see.

 Please send your Nordic ski and snowshoe conditions reports to Pete Tryon at ski@tryonhayes.com.
 And if you can get a count on how many cars were in the parking lot, please send that along too.
 We use the data to help support grant requests.
 You might also check the State’s SnoPark page or the Forest Service’s page for more information